max-drexler/easymq/README.md

 ```
 from easymq import Publisher

-# create a publisher on localhost with default credentials
+# create a publisher
+# connects to localhost by default
 pub = Publisher()

+# publish a message
-# publish to the default exchange
+# publishes to rabbitmq default exchange by default
 pub.publish("Hello World!")

 # switch to a different exchange if it exists
 if pub.exchange_exists("amq.topic"):
     pub.exchange = "amq.topic"

-# publish using a routing key
+# publish a message using a routing key
 pub.publish("Hello!", route_key="topic.string")

-# connect to a remote server with specific credentials
+# connect to a server with specific credentials
 from easymq import MQCredentials
 creds = MQCredentials('username', 'password')
 pub.connect("new.server.com", credentials=creds)